- By Subash Kafle

 The Health Literacy Gap

-โThey feel dismissed,โ Dr. White said. โWe need to listen more and talk less.
+One of the most powerful takeaways from the listening session was the sense among participants that they were not always being heard.
+Dr. White noted that many community members leave medical appointments feeling their concerns have been dismissed. โThey feel dismissed,โ she said. โWe need to listen more and talk less.
 Even if we donโt have all the answers, we should explain the next steps clearly.โ

 The Future of FaithโHealth Partnerships